Advertisement

 How long is the wait at Alaska Housing Finance Corporation?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Alaska Housing Finance Corporation depend on demand in Anchorage, funding levels, and your priority status.
+With approximately 1,243 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on May 27, 2026 when the Multifamily Housing list changed from "open" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Alaska Housing Finance Corporation directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in Alaska.
+There are 1 other housing authorities within 100 miles of Alaska Housing Finance Corporation, including Alaska Housing Finance Corporation.
+Applying to multiple PHAs in Alaska and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in Alaska.

 How do I contact Alaska Housing Finance Corporation?

 You can reach Alaska Housing Finance Corporation by phone at (907) 330-8432.
 Their office is located at 4300 Boniface Pkwy, Anchorage, AK 99504.
+You can also email them at cstone@ahfc.us.
 Office hours may vary — call ahead to confirm.

 Alaska Housing Finance Corporation Income Limits